martinring/thesis/src/3-Self-Verification.md

 described in [#sec:impl], to more sophisticated home automation controller in order to demonstrate its applicability.

-The home controller has been realized on top of a ZedBoard, which comprises an ARMv7 core running Linux to control a Xilinx FPGA, and which for the purposes of verification has been equipped with a lightweight SAT solver [@light-weight-SAT-solving].
-The obtained results are summarized in this section.
+The home controller has been realised on top of a ZedBoard, which comprises an ARMv7 core running Linux to control a Xilinx FPGA, and which for the purposes of verification has been equipped with a lightweight SAT solver [@light-weight-SAT-solving].
+The obtained results are summarised in this section.
 Furthermore, we also discuss possible ramifications which have to be considered when utilizing the proposed methodology in practice.